 Deputy Chairman of the Board.
+Born: 1951.

 Bachelor of Science (Econ.).
+Elected in: 1998.

 Appointments on the Elanders Board: Chairman of the audit committee and member of the remuneration committee.

 Other appointments: Chairman of the board of HealthInvest Partners AB, Fädriften Invest AB, Harry Cullbergs Fund Foundation, Rolling Optics AB and Skanör Falsterbo Kallbadhus AB.
 Member of the board of Carl Bennet AB, Getinge AB, Lifco AB, RP Ventures AB and Estea AB.